 During the Year of the Nurse and the Midwife, the Nightingale Challenge aims to equip and empower the next generation of nurses and midwives as leaders, practitioners and advocates in health.
 The Nightingale Challenge asks every health employer around the world to provide leadership and development training for a group of their young nurses and midwives during 2020.

 AANP is also committed to its partnership with the United Nations Foundation, training NPs to become Shot@Life Champions and advocate for global childhood immunization programs to combat vaccine-preventable illness around the world.
+You can participate in a live training session and become a Shot@Life champion at AANPconnect: an online conference experience on Saturday, October 10, at 3 p.m.
+ET.

 At the end of the year, AANP will produce a digital, visual collection to commemorate the Year of the Nurse and the Midwife.
 It will be comprised of AANP's Year of the Nurse and the Midwife activities and stories from real NPs about their experiences in international nursing.